-To create a gold-standard baseline against which LLMs can be compared, we engaged domain experts from three out of the four cities in the benchmark -- Barcelona, Johannesburg, and South Bend.
-Each expert is a practitioner or scholar with contextualized knowhow on homelessness alleviation landscape in their city and works in close collaboration with local non--profits.
-We provided them with 10 out of the 40 scenarios relevant to their location as well as the 10 universal scenarios, asking them to prioritise the four policies in each scenario from 1 (most preferred) to 4 (least preferred).
+To create a human baseline against which LLMs can be compared, we engaged two domain experts (one primary expert and a secondary one) from three out of the four cities in the benchmark -- Barcelona, Johannesburg, and South Bend.
+Experts are multi-disciplinary scholars working on homelessness alleviation in non-profit organizations or in close collaboration with local non-profits in the cities in scope.

+We provided experts with 10 out of the 40 scenarios relevant to their location as well as the 10 universal scenarios, asking them to prioritize the four policies in each scenario from 1 (most preferred) to 4 (least preferred).
 Experts were instructed that there was no single correct answer and that they should rank options based on their topic and local knowledge, as well as their ethical considerations.
-Through this process, we obtained three sets of human-derived rankings---one for each city---that serve as the benchmark’s reference recommendations.
+Through this process, we obtained six sets of human-derived rankings -- two for each city -- that serve as the benchmark’s human reference recommendations.